Cumberland Caverns

-Cumberland Caverns is a national natural landmark and show cave located in McMinnville, Tennessee.
+Cumberland Caverns is a national natural landmark and show cave located in Warren County, Tennessee, near McMinnville.
 It is the third longest cave in Tennessee and the 24th longest cave in the United States.

 History

 The caverns' main entrance was discovered by Aaron Higginbotham in 1810, while surveying his land on Cardwell Mountain in what is now Warren County.
 According to legend, Higginbotham was the first man to enter the cave and was lost for three days after his torch went out.
 It was named Higgenbotham Cave in his honor.
 Another smaller cave, also located on Cardwell Mountain, was discovered about this time and named Henshaw Cave.
 Although not nearly as big as Higginbotham Cave, Henshaw Cave proved to be a source of saltpeter (the main ingredient of gunpowder) and was operated as a saltpeter mine during perhaps both the War of 1812 and the Civil War.
 In 1869 Shelah Waters, a tax revenuer, explored the cave extensively.

 Higginbotham Cave became a favorite spot for local adventurers during the 19th century.
 In the early 1940s, members of the National Speleological Society (NSS) began to explore Higgenbotham Cave and greatly increased its known extent.
 In 1953, a connection between Henshaw Cave and Higgenbotham Cave was discovered by author Tom Barr and local cavers S.R.
 "Tank" Gorin and Dale Smith.
 This connection was named the Meatgrinder because of its small size and shape.
 Soon afterward, Tank and a caver from Indiana named Roy Davis leased the cave from its owner, A.W.
 Powell, and developed it into a commercial cave.
 The cave opened under the name Cumberland Caverns on July 4, 1956, and has been open to the public since that time.
 In 1981, Davis bought a pipe organ and chandelier from Loew's Metropolitan Theatre in Brooklyn and installed them in the cave.
 The cavern was featured alongside Cathedral Caverns in the 1984 British-American film What Waits Below directed by Don Sharp.
 In 1991 the American rock band Chagall Guevara filmed a music video for the song "Violent Blue" in the cave.

 Today, Cumberland Caverns, Inc. offers year-round commercial tours of the cave, claiming it is the longest show cave in Tennessee.
 Tours include a daytime walking tour, adventure tours, overnight stays, and educational field trips.
 Weddings, banquets, birthday parties, and Christmas parties are also hosted.
 Before reaching the cave, tourists pass through a gift shop that sells tour tickets, souvenirs, and novelty items.